CryptoGift-Wallets-DAO/CryptoGift-Wallets-DAO/public/CRYPTOGIFT_WHITEPAPER_v1.2.md

 ### Audit Status

 - **Internal Security Review**: ✅ Completed
-- **External Audit**: 📋 Planned for Q2 2025
+- **External Audit**: 📋 Planned for Q2 2026 (pending grant funding)
 - **Audit Firm**: To be selected via DAO governance proposal

 **Current Security Posture**: All smart contracts have undergone rigorous internal testing and use battle-tested OpenZeppelin libraries.
-A formal external audit is planned as the ecosystem matures and treasury resources allow.
+A formal external audit is planned once grant funding is secured.
 The DAO will vote on auditor selection to ensure community trust in the process.

 ### Bug Bounty Program